sderev/wslshot/README.md

 * **`--convert-to` or `-c`**: Set the default image conversion format.
 Supported formats: png, jpg, jpeg, webp, gif.
 Conversion runs after copying; the converted file replaces the copied original. `jpeg` is treated as `jpg`.
 A CLI `--convert-to` flag overrides this default.

-Remember, these are just the default settings.
-You can override these settings on a per-operation basis by providing the corresponding options when running the `wslshot` command.
+These are default settings.
+Override them on a per-operation basis by providing the corresponding options when running the `wslshot` command.

 ## Fetching Screenshots